BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 ## Next steps

 We don't want to stop there.
-Every two months, we organize a LFT day at Bedrock: our Last Friday Talks.

 For the next editions, we will try to do even better.
 We are working on the matter of sharing some talks in public on our Youtube channel, so more people in our communities can learn from them.
 In order to simplify the setup, we will try to put in place a more fixed table to avoid wiring and moving furniture.